If your emails are landing in the spam folder, improving email deliverability should become your top priority.

 This may sound counterintuitive, but the fact that people are unsubscribing from your list isn’t a big problem.
 Why?
 Because that means they’re actually receiving your emails – they’re just not into them.

-The problem starts when they’re not unsubscribing but a) filtering out your messages, or worse b) reporting them as spam.
+The problem starts when they’re not unsubscribing but a) filtering out your messages into the spam folder or worse, b) reporting them as spam.
 Both of them are a big challenge, but if you’ve followed the advice we gave in #5, you should have already dealt with those who stopped reading your emails.

 When it comes to managing spam complaints, the situation is slightly harder because it requires changes in multiple places.